wahyd4/knowledge/categories/devops/kubernetes.md

 ## Terminology

-- Pod
+### Pod
   - Single container
   - Multiple containers
       - share ip
       - share volumes
-- Node
+### Node

+Basically is a Kubernetes client or agent which runs a bunch of pods.

-- Service
+### Service
   - ClusterIP (default)
   - NodePort （ access by port）
   - LoadBalancer (external ip)
   - ExternalName dns
-- Deployment
+### Deployment

+A Deployment provides declarative updates for Pods and ReplicaSets.

+You describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.
+You can define Deployments to create new ReplicaSets, or to remove existing Deployments and adopt all their resources with new Deployments.

-- Replica Set
+### Replica Set
+    A ReplicaSet’s purpose is to maintain a stable set of replica Pods running at any given time.
+As such, it is often used to guarantee the availability of a specified number of identical Pods.
-- Service rolling update
+### Service rolling update
-- DaemonSet
+### DaemonSet
-    - running a cluster storage daemon, such as glusterd, ceph, on each node
+  - running a cluster storage daemon, such as ·glusterd`, `ceph`, on each node
-    - running a logs collection daemon on every node, such as fluentd or logstash.
+  - running a logs collection daemon on every node, such as `fluentd` or logstash.
   - running a node monitoring daemon on every node, such as Prometheus Node Exporter, collectd, New Relic agent, or Ganglia gmond.
-- StatefulSets
+### StatefulSets
   - Ordered, graceful deployment and scaling
   - Stable, persistent storage.
   - Stable, unique network identifiers.
   - Ordered, graceful deletion and termination.
-- Proxy
+### Proxy
-- DNS
+### DNS
   - service.namespace
-- Secrets
+### Secrets
+    For storing keys, credentials and certificates.
+For instance: database token, 3rd party API keys.
-- Persistent volumes
+### Persistent volumes

 - Available
     - a free resource that is not yet bound to a claim
 - Bound
     -  the volume is bound to a claim
 - Released
     - the claim has been deleted, but the resource is not yet reclaimed by the cluster
 - Failed
     - the volume has failed its automatic reclamation

 ## Several ways to access a service inside Kubernetes cluster

 * ClusterIP, Can only be accessed inside the cluster.
 You can access inside `kubectl proxy`
 * NodePort, You can access the service by a specific public port between `30000–32767`, if the cluster server IP changes, then your service' endpoint url changes.
 * LoadBalancer, it's kind of external service, all the requests go through the loadbalancer.
 Every service needs a new IP for this.
-* Ingress, can be shared among multiple services, you can have different types of ingress controllers: gec, nginx, contour,istio and so on.
+* Ingress, can be shared among multiple services, you can have different types of ingress controllers: `gec`, `nginx`, `contour`, `istio` and so on.

 Links:
 * [Kubernetes NodePort vs LoadBalancer vs Ingress?
 When should I use what?](https://medium.com/google-cloud/kubernetes-nodeport-vs-loadbalancer-vs-ingress-when-should-i-use-what-922f010849e0)